February 12, 2020

 Ultimately, one of the best things any school can do when it comes to their web filters is to foster a culture of internet safety.
 This can include continued education for the IT department and teachers alike, lessons for students on internet safety, and investing in a comprehensive and integrated tool for your school(s) to manage their web filtering safely and effectively.

 The Linewize web filter leverages its AI technology to identify and stop circumvention use among students.
-Read our whitepaper to get a more in-depth look at how our platform does this.
+Read our whitepaper to get a more in-depth look at how our platform does this and contact us today to learn how we can help you.